sailormarc/survey-transcript-processing/README.md

 ## Text embeddings
 To have a first look at the quality and signal in the data, we do some visualizations and analysis based on text embeddings.
 We use text-embedding models from openai and voyageai, which should be trained to map “semantically similar” texts to similar (in L^2 or cosine similarity) vectors in the (~1500 dimensional) embedding space.

-The notebook `create_datasets_for_visualization_analysis.ipynb` contains the code to generate the embeddings from the split transcriptions, put everything into a dataframe and save in pkl format.
-The three datasets obtained this way are saved in `../../data/transcription_all/embeddings` and can be used for visualization and analysis.
+The notebook `code/python/create_datasets_for_visualization_analysis.ipynb` contains the code to generate the embeddings from the split transcriptions, put everything into a dataframe and save in pkl format.
+The three datasets obtained this way are saved in `data/transcription_all/embeddings` and can be used for visualization and analysis.